Pathwise stability of likelihood estimators for diffusions via rough paths: Misspecification of the noise

-where $W$ is a standard Brownian motion, $K^H(t,s) = (t-s)^{H-1/2}$ is the Volterra kernel.\footnote{The results of this section also hold true for classical fractional Brownian motion, using the kernel given in \cite{bibDecreusefondUstunel1999}.
-The only difference is that the estimates in the proof of Theorem \ref{thm:hurstStability} become more technical.} Note that $W^H|_{H=1/2}=W$ is a standard Brownian motion and that $X^H \to X$, e.g. in probability uniformly on $[0,T]$ as $H\to 1/2$, where
+where $W$ is a standard Brownian motion, $K^H(t,s) = (t-s)^{H-1/2}$ is the Volterra kernel.\footnote{The results of this section also hold true for classical fractional Brownian motion, using the kernel given in \cite {bibDecreusefondUstunel1999}.
+The only difference is that the estimates in the proof of Theorem \ref{thm:hurstStability} become more technical.} Note that $W^H|_{H=1/2}=W$ is a standard Brownian motion and that \mbox{$X^H \to X$}, for example, in probability uniformly on $[0,T]$ as $H\to 1/2$, where

-(Thanks to addivity of the noise in (\ref{Hsde}) this is a truly elementary statement.)
-Suppose now that the {\it true} dynamics correspond to (\ref{Hsde}) with $H=1/2-\epsilon$.
-Clearly, for $\epsilon << 1$, the model (\ref{noHsde}), mathematically much easier, is still a good description of the true dynamics.
-In particular, we can perform classical MLE estimation on (\ref{noHsde}) and write down the estimator $\hat{A}_T=I_T^{-1}S_T$ as was done in (\ref{MLEclassical}).
-Recall that this estimator will involve, in general and through $S_T$, It\^o integrals, defined as limit of left-point Riemann-Stieltjes approximations.
-But unfortunately, such Riemann-Stieltjes approximations may blow up when applied to fractional Brownian sample paths "rougher" than Brownian motion.\footnote{This is well known and in fact easy to see: just consider the left-point Riemann Stieltjes approximations to the Ito-integral $\int_0^1 W^H dW^H$ where $W^H$ is a scalar fractional Brownian motion.
-When $H>1/2$ one has convergence to the Young integral (actually equal to $(1/2)(W^H_1)^2$.
+[Thanks to additivity of the noise in (\ref{Hsde}) this is a truly elementary statement, namely a consequence of the continuity of the It\^ o-map as detailed below.]
+Suppose now that the \textit{true} dynamics correspond to (\ref{Hsde}) with $H=1/2-\varepsilon$.
+Clearly, for very small $\varepsilon>0$, the model (\ref{noHsde}), mathematically much easier, is still an excellent description of the true dynamics.
+Indeed, it is well known that in the additive noise case \eqref{Hsde} or \eqref{noHsde} the solution map

+is locally Lipschitz continuous with respect to $\sup$-norm (see, e.g., \cite{Dembo92}, page~188).
+We can then try to perform classical MLE estimation using the wrong model (\ref{noHsde}) and write down the estimator $\hat{A}_T=I_T^{-1}S_T$ as was done in (\ref{MLEclassical}).

+If we use the It\^o form of the estimator, the It\^o integrals appearing blow up when applied to fractional Brownian sample paths ``rougher'' than Brownian motion. \footnote{This is well known and in fact easy to see: just consider the left-point Riemann--Stieltjes approximations to the It\^o-integral $\int_0^1 W^H \,dW^H$ where $W^H$ is a scalar fractional Brownian motion.
+When $H>1/2$ one has convergence to the Young integral [actually equal to $(1/2)(W^H_1)^2$].
 When $H=1/2$ one has convergence to the It\^o integral.
-When $H<1/2$ the approximations diverge, as may be seen by computing their (exploding) variance.}.
-Our proposed solution here is to use the rough path estimator $\mathbf{\hat A}_T$.
-Not only does it remain well-defined when $H=1/2-\epsilon$, but also behaves continuously in $H$.
+When $H<1/2$ the approximations diverge, as may be seen by computing their (exploding) variance.} As pointed out in Section~\ref{sec:stratonovich}, the Stratonovich version of the estimator is much more stable.
+Using rough path theory, and in particular our rough path estimator $\hat{\mathbf A}_T$, we can show not only that the estimator remains well defined when $H=1/2-\varepsilon$, but also that it behaves continuously in $H$.
 This is spelled out fully in the following theorem.